larsgrespan/Event_Processing_System/Changestream_Implementation/README.md

 Since this project is a prototype and no real data is used, the data generation is simulated.

-1. Open a terminal and navigate to the <br> /Changestream_Implementation/Event_generation </br> directory.
+1. Open a terminal and navigate to the <b> /Changestream_Implementation/Event_generation </b> directory.

 2. Run following commands:
    ```sh